nellshamrell/ops_for_developers/03_Hand_Crafting_A_Web_Server.md

 Now, access "http://127.0.0.1:8080/" in a browser and you should see the Apache2 Ubuntu Default Page.
 It's a working web server!

+NOTE: You may need to redo the "SSHing with Vagrant" steps above to ssh into your VM as deploy (the settings may get overwritten when your VM is reloaded)

 ## 5. Install Passenger

 First, download and install the Passenger gem